 Yes, modern Technology has exacerbated the problems in how to secure for the owner of these non-material Goods his or her just rewards in the Marketplace – but just the fact of there being a greater problem does not deny a solution.

-There is a simple tool to open most of the locks on people’s front doors: the Bump Key.
+There is now a simple tool which can open most of the locks on people’s front doors: the Bump Key.
 Does the easy and cheap use of a Bump Key render breaking and entering no longer a crime?
 I think not.

 Of there being a problem there is no doubt – but to just suggest that Intellectual Goods cannot be owned, or that policing infractions of that ownership might be difficult, does nothing towards arriving at an equitable solution for all concerned.
 The American Founders and writers of the Constitution for the newly united States, recognized correctly that to not secure for the creative sector of Society a reward for their genius, was to deny the broad population the benefits of that genius.

 Dr. Hoppe next gives us an example showing how ridiculous the concept of Intellectual Rights is.
 I will leave it to you to decide what is ridiculous.

 Dr. Hoppe: “Now imagine I had been granted a property right in my melody or poem such that I could prohibit you from copying it or demanding a royalty from you if you do.
 First: Doesn't that imply, absurdly, that I, in turn, must pay royalties to the person (or his heirs) who invented whistling and writing, and further on to those, who invented sound-making and language, and so on?”